Citizen's arrest: Singapore

 Under section 66(1) of the Criminal Procedure Code, a citizen's arrest may be performed under two conditions: that the offense must have been committed in the view or presence of the individual making the arrest, and that the offense must be an arrestable and non-bailable offense (an offense for which a police officer may make an arrest without a warrant).
 Additionally, a citizen's arrest may be performed even for an arrestable and non-bailable offense against anyone who commits an offense against the individual making the arrest or their property, provided that the name and residential address of the offender are not known.
 Anyone who performs a citizen's arrest must hand over the arrested person to the police without delay.

 Spain

-In Spain, any person is allowed to arrest someone in the act of committing a crime or a fugitive as described in article 490 of the Criminal Procedure Law, and must be delivered to a judge within 24 hours (article 496).
+In Spain, any person is allowed to arrest someone trying to commit a crime or already in the act of committing a crime or a fugitive as described in article 490 of the Criminal Procedure Law, and must be delivered to a judge within 24 hours (article 496).